 - Oxford SAID- his dream school

 - His advice to applicants regarding the application process

 And now introducing Rishi…..

 Poonam: Can you tell us a little about yourself?
 Where are you from?
 Where and what did you study as an undergrad?
 What you do now?

 Rishi: I was born and brought up in a small town in Uttar Pradesh, named Farrukhabad.
 I did my Bachelor's in Nautical Science from the University of Mumbai from a Maritime College, T. S. Chanakya.
-After completing my graduation, I joined a container vessel to complete my cadetship, and since then I have been sailing on various kinds of merchant ships.
-I have visited more than 40 countries during the course of my sailings and have thoroughly enjoyed it until I decided to do an MBA.
+After completing my graduation, I joined a container vessel to complete my cadetship, and since then, I have been sailing on various kinds of merchant ships.
+I have visited more than 40 countries during my sailings and have thoroughly enjoyed it until I decided to do an MBA.

 Poonam: When did you start thinking about an MBA?
 Why now?

 Rishi: I started giving serious thought about MBA three years ago, and finally took my GMAT around 2 years ago.
-I had been sailing for almost 6 years then, and I thought of doing something more meaningful where I can exploit the niche work experience, that I had gained in all these years of sailing.
-I could see a dearth of young management professional in all the big shipping companies who understand the shipping business and all the peculiarities associated with it.
-With an understanding of international trade via sea, I thought that this was the right time for me to learn more about the business side of the trade.
+I had been sailing for almost 6 years then, and I thought of doing something more meaningful where I can exploit the niche work experience that I had gained in all these years of sailing.
+I could see a dearth of young management professionals in all the big shipping companies who understand the shipping business and all the peculiarities associated with it.
+With an understanding of international trade via the sea, I thought that this was the right time for me to learn more about the business side of the trade.

 Poonam: What are your career goals?

-Rishi: My immediate post-MBA goal would be to work in a maritime MNC in its mid or downstream operations, and later I would like to leverage my learnings in MBA to converge tech at a larger scale in maritime sector, as it is said that Maritime tech is at least 10-15 years behind the current innovation in tech industry.
+Rishi: My immediate post-MBA goal would be to work in a maritime MNC in its mid or downstream operations, and later I would like to leverage my learnings in MBA to converge tech at a larger scale in the maritime sector, as it is said that Maritime tech is at least 10-15 years behind the current innovation in the tech industry.

 Poonam: You applied only to Oxford.
 Why is Oxford SAID the best school for you?